Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Buildings
-- The Dwarven and Teuton Dock buildings are now buildable in RTS mode.
 - Guard Towers now provide +1 range for the ranged units attacking from within them.
 - Buildings no longer provide experience when destroyed.
 - Buildings now always drop items when destroyed.